 If the lack of rain means you can't do a hair wash al fresco, pop a colourful wig in your bag and conceal your locks with a fun festival look.

 Make-up wise, this is your chance to mix sustainable glitter with gems, feathers with flowers and face paint with false eye lashes.
 Let your creative side run riot.

 3. Boho Threads

 You've always wanted to dress up as a unicorn?
 Or, you don't get to wear your Indian headdress as much as you'd like?
 This is your chance.
-There are no rules at Glastonbury (ok, no heels, that's the one rule), so let your inner boho babe run riot.
+There are no rules at music festivals (ok, no heels, that's the one rule), so let your inner boho babe run riot.

 First things first, do NOT forget your wellies and waterproof.
-Even if it's baking sunshine in the run-up to Glastonbury, the ground will be well and truly churned-up by 175,000 stomping over it from Friday onwards.
+Even if it's baking sunshine in the run-up to a music festival, the ground will be well and truly churned-up by 175,000 stomping over it from Friday onwards.
 Have a go at pimping your wellies with feathers and flowers in the run up for serious festival vibes.

 Top tip - pop your delicates (including a long pair of socks to avoid inevitable wellie rub) in a zip lock sandwich bag to keep them fresh and clean.
 And make sure you pop a spare pair of pants and socks in a separate sandwich bag to travel home in.